Manor Solomon: Tottenham Hotspur

-Loan to Leeds United
+Loans to Leeds United, Villarreal, and Fiorentina

 On 27 August 2024, Solomon signed for EFL Championship club Leeds United on a season-long loan.
 He made his debut four days later in a 2–0 home league victory over Hull City, and crossed the ball to the near post for Mateo Joseph's opening goal.
 He scored two goals against Swansea City on 24 November, and another on 21 December against Oxford United.

 On 21 April 2025, Solomon recorded two assists in a 6–0 win over Stoke City.
-Leeds United sealed promotion back to the Premier League for the first time in two years later that day following Burnley's 2–1 win over Sheffield United.
+Leeds sealed promotion back to the Premier League for the first time in two years later that day following Burnley's 2–1 win over Sheffield United.
 On 3 May, he scored the winning goal of a 2–1 victory over Plymouth Argyle.
-The goal came in added time and ensured that Leeds United would be crowned as champions of the Championship for the 2024–25 season.
+The goal came in added time and ensured that Leeds would be crowned as champions of the Championship for the 2024–25 season.
 Solomon's 10 league goals and 12 assists during the 2024–25 season with Leeds were also a career-high.

-Loan to Villarreal

-On 1 September 2025, Solomon signed for La Liga club Villarreal on a season-long loan.
+On 1 September 2025, Solomon signed for Spanish La Liga club Villarreal on a season-long loan.
+On 20 September, Solomon has made his debut in a 2–1 home win against Osasuna.
+On 23 September, he netted a goal in a 2–1 away victory over Sevilla.

+On 2 January 2026, Solomon was recalled by Tottenham Hotspur from his loan at Villarreal; and immediately loaned out to Italian Serie A side Fiorentina.

+West Ham United

+On 10 August 2026, Solomon signed for EFL Championship club West Ham United for an undisclosed fee on a three-year contract, with an optional extension of a year.
+The transfer fee was reportedly about £5m.

+On 16 August 2026, Solomon scored on his debut for West Ham in an away league match against Burnley, on the opening league matchday that ended in a 2–2 draw.

+On 11 September 2026, he was named Man of the Match, after recording an assist and a goal in a 6–0 home league victory over Wrexham.